Skip to content

 What is included in the kit?

-• The original hand embroidery design by Caroline Zoob hand printed onto a piece of antique French Linen.
+• The romantic hand embroidery design by Caroline Zoob hand printed onto a piece of antique French Linen.

 • A thread card loaded with all the threads you will need to complete the design.